anthonykasza/hdc_experiments/README.md

   - "holographic" in that all elements represent information
   - Frequency
     - HRRF is measurably better than the rest in some cases
-    - each component is a random complex number, a phase angle (phasor) between 0 and 2pi
+    - each component is a random complex number, a phase angle (phasor) between 0 and 2pi or between -pi and pi (centered around zed)
     - magnitude only is used
+      - this appears related to spiking networks architectures
     - binding is Hadamard product
 - Vector Derived Binding
 - Matrix Binding of Additive Terms